damianhakert/damianhakert.github.io/source/_posts/2015-06-16-gitlab-com-and-logjam.markdown

 With this in mind we've tried removing the DHE suites and the result was as follows:

-* All major browsers and clients retain the forward secrecy
+* All major browsers and clients retain forward secrecy using ECDHE
 * SSL labs score went from B to A
 * There is no forward secrecy for Android 2.3.7, Java 6 and OpenSSL 0.9.8